Cerebellum-Network/docs.cere.network/ddc/protocols/storage-schema.md

 # Storage Schema

-This is the data model and API for DDC Storage.
+This is the data model for the API of DDC Storage.

 ([Source](https://github.com/Cerebellum-Network/ddc-schemas))

 ## Changelog

+### vNext
+- Tag values are bytes instead of strings.

 ### v0.1.3